mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 A lot of tutorials can be found that teach you how to build a chat app with Socket.io.
 However, have you ever wondered how to best persist those chat messages?

-Enter RethinkDB, a realtime schemaless database.
-You can store and handle documents easily, just like in MongoDB but it has reactivity built into it, meaning you can subscribe to queries and get notfied when data changes.
-The perfect choice when it comes to storing chat messages.
+Enter RethinkDB, a realtime schema-less database.
+You can store and handle documents easily, just like in MongoDB, but it has reactivity built into it.
+That means you can subscribe to queries and get notified when data changes, making it the perfect choice when it comes to storing chat messages.

 In this article you will learn how to create a simple chat app with Socket.io and persist the messages in RethinkDB.
-To show the usefulness of a reactive database we will also add a simple bot that reacts when you address it.
+To show the usefulness of a reactive database, we will also add a simple bot that reacts when you address it.

 <!--more-->

-_You can find a try the [running app](https://rethink-chat-socketio.herokuapp.com/) or check out the [code repository](https://github.com/mostlytyped/rethink-chat-socketio)._
+_You can try the [running app](https://rethink-chat-socketio.herokuapp.com/), or check out the [code repository](https://github.com/mostlytyped/rethink-chat-socketio)._

 ## Application setup

 We will build a Node.js app, so you need to have `node` and `npm` installed.
-If you want to deploy your app to Heroku, you will also need a [Heroku account](https://signup.heroku.com/) as well having their [CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.
+If you want to deploy your app to Heroku, you will also need a [Heroku account](https://signup.heroku.com/), as well having their [CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.
 To run your app locally, you need to
 [install and run a RethinkDB instance](https://rethinkdb.com/).